 - 2.1 As s151 officer I am also required to report on the adequacy of reserves. - 2.2 Section 26 of the Local Government Act 2003 gives the Secretary of State power to fix a minimum level of reserves for which an authority must provide in setting its budget.
 The Secretary of State has the view that section 26 would only be used "...in which an authority does not act prudently, disregards the advice of its chief finance officer and is heading for serious financial difficulty." - 2.3 The level of reserves is predicted to remain at the level required to finance the mediumterm financial strategy.
-The plans in the Capital Programme include using earmarked reserves to fund an element of the capital programme over the next five years. - 2.4 The projected level of the main General Fund reserve held by the Council at 31st March 2023 is £6.4m (excluding any 2021/22 surplus).
-This level of reserves provides sufficient flexibility should any of the assumptions made in this budget prove too optimistic. - 2.5 Assuming Cabinet and Council agree the revenue budget as set out in this report, then in my opinion the level of reserves is adequate for known and potential risks at this time.
+The plans in the Capital Programme include using earmarked reserves to fund an element of the capital programme over the next five years. - 2.4 The projected level of the main General Fund reserves held by the Council at 31st March 2023 is £8.1m (excluding any 2021/22 surplus).
+Given the scale of the earmarked reserves held, this level of reserves provides sufficient flexibility should any of the assumptions made in this budget prove too optimistic. - 2.5 Assuming Cabinet and Council agree the revenue budget as set out in this report, then in my opinion the level of reserves is adequate for known and potential risks at this time.